arobson/consequent/README.md

 Other than id, none of these fields should _ever_ be manipulated directly.

 ## Messages (Commands & Events)

 Consequent supports two types of messages - commands and events.
 Commands represent a message that is processed conditionally and results in one or more events as a result.
-Events represent something that's already taken place and get applied against the actor's state.
+Events represent something that's already taken place and will get applied against the actor's state.

 ### Caution - events should not result in events

-Consequent may replay the same event against an actor many times in a system before the resulting actor state is captured as a snapshot.
+Consequent may replay the same event against an actor **many** times in a system before the resulting actor state is captured as a snapshot.
 There are no built-in mechanisms to identify or eliminate events that result from replaying an event multiple times.

 ### Definition

 The `commands` and `events` properties should be defined as a hash where each key is the message type/topic and the value can take one of three possible formats.
 Each definition has four properties that consequent uses to determine when and how to call the handler in question.

  * when - a boolean value, predicate function or state that controls when the handler is called